How to Define Pricing in Marketing For Small To Medium Sized Businesses? 💰

 - Pricing also determines how customers perceive the product.
 A higher price means higher quality and associated with luxury.
 On the other hand, a low price means low-quality products too.
 Setting a price that either too high or too low will limit the growth of the business.
 The worst part is, it could cause major problems for sales and cash flow.

-Unfortunately, it’s tough to get the pricing right.
-There are a lot of factors to take into consideration.
+Yes, admittedly it’s tough to get the pricing right when you don’t have a process to determine customer value.
+This is because there are a lot of unknown and known factors to take into consideration.
 Also, many uncertainties on whether a price change will have the desired effect.

 The law of demand says that, for almost all products, the demand is lower if the product is priced higher.
 Meaning, sales will drop if prices are increased.
 However, a high price can also mean high margins.

 Price can lead to a company’s survival or downfall.
-Therefore, a business must set the right price.
+Therefore, a business must set the right price and do the heavy lifting to work out what their customer really value about their products.

-What is the impact of price on marketing?
+What is the impact of price on small business marketing?
 Let’s take a closer look at their relationships.
-The two ways wherein pricing affects marketing performance are budget and efficiency.
+The two ways wherein pricing affects business and marketing performance are budget and efficiency.

 1. Marketing budget